benito2268/gdb-cheatsheet/README.md

 This guide contians a few basic commands and tips on how to use GDB.

 ## Basics
-GDB makes use of extra information the compiler can include in your executable file using the ```-g``` flag A modified GCC compile command for 354:
+GDB makes use of extra information the compiler can include in your executable file using the ```-g``` flag.

+Compile your C code with:
 ```bash
 gcc -Wall -m32 -std=gnu99 -g my_c_file -o my_prog
 ```

-Load a program in GDB:
+Load the program in GDB:
 ```bash
 gdb my_prog
 ```

 GDB also has a text-based user interface (TUI).
 It shows your source code and the GDB command console side by side.
-You can enable it by typing:
+To enable it, type this (in the GDB console!):
 ```
 layout src
 ```

-in the GDB console.
-If you would like this to be the default run:
+If you would like this to be the default every time you run GDB type this in the linux terminal of a CSL machine:
 ```bash
 echo "layout src" >> ~/.gdbinit
 ```
-from the terminal while SSH'd into a CSL machine.

 ## Locate a Segfault
 With a program loaded in GDB type ```run```.
 You should see a message like ```Program recieved signal SIGSEGV, Segmentation fault. ... at my_file.c:2```